 Arctic Circle, Tropic of Cancer, Equator, Tropic of Capricorn, Antarctic Circle

 I caught crickets with the boy you would marry.
 “I’ll give you a quarter for the Queen,” I offered, and he dispensed the prize insects in glass Coke bottles.
 My cousins got to keep theirs on the fire escape but aghast at the sight of black crawlies in her home, Mom threw mine down the incinerator chute.
 I was so mad.
-T’s breathing had a restless purpose and he contrived guns from wooden clothes pins and soda can tabs.
+The Cricket Catcher breathed restlessly and contrived guns from wooden clothes pins and soda can tabs.
 Who knew he would find and love my dear friend someday?

 You were in a different class in elementary school but somehow I liked you.
-I was the bathroom monitor during lunch in fourth grade and we still get a kick out of the way I told the girls in line to get in size order – because you were short.
+We still get a kick out of the way that I, Bathroom Monitor at lunch in fourth grade, had the girls wait for a stall in size order…because you were short.

 If I erased you from those early pages, I’ll end up with more emptiness than story.
-We didn’t expect to follow our hopes, heartaches, regrets to two lives on opposite coasts full of joys of family and the tiredness that is our inheritance as Korean moms.
-I could not have guessed your boy would one day walk the shiny halls into my science lab and think, eyes on the girl by the window, that his parents never felt what he has with such density.
+We didn’t expect to follow our hopes, heartaches, regrets to two lives on opposite coasts full of joys of family and the tiredness that is our inheritance as Korean mothers.
+I could not have guessed your boy would one day walk the shiny halls of my old high school.
+He would think, eyes on the girl by the window, that his parents never felt what he has with such density.
 We are startled by time because we feel younger than we did when we knew everything at fourteen.

 Voices in my house can be loud lately.
 Or hushed.
 Both scare me.
 I like a happy medium.